 Getting to Machu Picchu

 The massive Inca citadel was built with mortar-free fitted cut stone that has stayed intact after more than six centuries.
 To get to Peru’s most-visited site, a traveler can catch a train from Cusco.
 Another option would be to take an exciting trek on foot via the legendary Inca Trail through the deep Andean gullies and enjoy breathtaking sceneries!
 In order to get into the ruins, you will have to buy your ticket.
 You can try buying entry tickets via the official website http://machupicchu.gob.pe; however, many travelers have had trouble using their credit cards to purchase tickets.
 Thus, a great option is to wait until you get to Aguas Calientes and buy the tickets from the office a day before.
-Remember, tickets are not sold at the gates so you must buy them beforehand—and they are limited to 2,500 tickets per day.
-The ticket will cost you around USD 50.
+Remember, tickets are not sold at the gates so you must buy them beforehand—and they are limited to 2,500 tickets per day and only 500 tickets a day are given to the famous Inca Trail.
+The ticket will cost you around USD 60 (as of January 2020).